tkiat/my-writings-public/blog/lifestyle/protect-yourself/ssh-multiple-keys.md

 SSH agent forwarding is the process in which you grant server A that you are connecting to the ability to connect to server B directly with the same key.
 The problem is that the SSH client on server A will have access to your local ssh-agent to perform authentication on its behalf.
 This means, if you have only one key, the rogue user on server A can impersonate you and connect to many other websites.

-In reality, it is hard to have control of who is the admin of server A so it is advisable to have multiple SSH keys, one for each server.
+In reality, it is hard to have control of who is the admin of server A so it is advisable to have multiple SSH keys.